thinkhero/dcrdocs/docs/getting-started/beginner-guide.md

 popular cryptocurrencies: the wallet daemon and node daemon are separate.
 A lot of other coins run these functions together in a single daemon.
-For those who choose to use the command line interfaces, this means you must run `hcd` for full node functionality, and `hcwallet` to store your DCR, create transactions and participate in Proof-of-Stake mining/voting.
+For those who choose to use the command line interfaces, this means you must run `hcd` for full node functionality, and `hcwallet` to store your hc, create transactions and participate in Proof-of-Stake mining/voting.

 ---